Buying a foreclosure or REO property in

 A REO, by contrast, is a more tidy and attractive transaction.
 The REO property was unable to find a buyer during foreclosure auction.
 Now the bank owns it.
 The bank will attend to the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
 You should be aware that REOs may be exempt from normal disclosure requirements.
 In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to tell you about any defects of which they are informed.

-Is an REO in Los Gatos a bargain?
+Is an REO in San Jose a bargain?

 It's occasionally though that any REO must be a good deal and an chance for easy money.
 This isn't always true.
 You have to be very careful about buying a REO if your intent is profit from the sell.
 While it's true that the bank is usually anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 There are bargains with potential to make money, and many people do very well flipping foreclosures.
 Still there are also many REO's that are not good buys and may not be money makers.